-Paneer Lababdar is a creamy and luscious North Indian curry where paneer cubes and grated paneer are simmered in a rich onion-tomato-based gravy.
-Make this restaurant-style dish at home using my easy and simple recipe.
+This Restaurant Style Creamy Paneer Lababdar is a luscious North Indian curry where paneer cubes and grated paneer are simmered in a rich onion-tomato-based gravy.
+Make this restaurant-style dish at home using my easy and simple recipe (vegetarian, gluten-free).

 Here are some more paneer recipes that you must try – Paneer Tikka Masala, Punjabi Saag Paneer, Mughlai Paneer Korma, Paneer In White Gravy, Restaurant Style Palak Paneer, Paneer Masala, and Restaurant Style Kadhai Paneer.